Aguila-m/Aguila-m/README.md

 Efficient and motivated upcoming Data Analyst.
 Expierence with more than 4 projects in business analytics, data visualization, SQL, Power BI, Tableau and spreadsheets.

-Currently, I'm a Relationship Banker at JP Morgan Chase assiting client with all their financial needs.
+Currently, I'm a Relationship Banker at JP Morgan Chase assiting clients with all their financial needs.
 With that being said, I am currently a student at TripleTen, enrolled in a Business Analytics bootcamp.
-A motivated student with current expierence in spreadsheets, SQL and Tableau, with these skills I aspire to be a Data Engineer.
+A motivated student with current expierence in spreadsheets, SQL.
+Power BI and Tableau, with these skills I aspire to be a Data Engineer.

 Some facts about me:
 - 🔨 I am into fixing things, if it is broken, you can bet I will try to fix it.
 Car, house, computer or fridge.
 I will try, even if I break it some more.